1. What is Val-U-Therm PLUS®?

 14. Can Val-U-Therm assist with PassivHaus?

-It offers a state-of-the-art fabric first approach allowing designs to achieve a specific space heat demand < 15kWh/m2yr and a heat load < 10 W/m².
-Val-U-Therm PLUS® offers double resistance to air permeability and hence provides an elegant solution to the requirement of a maximum of 0.6 ACH/h (air changes per hour).
+Yes, it offers a state-of-the-art fabric first approach allowing designs to achieve a specific space heat demand < 15kWh/m2yr and a heat load < 10 W/m².
+Val-U-Therm PLUS® offers double resistance to air permeability and hence provides an elegant solution to the requirement of a maximum of 0.6 ACH (air changes per hour).
+One recent home using Val-U-Therm achieved a total primary energy demand of 69.4 kWh/m2a against the PassivHaus specification of less than 120 kWh/m2a.

 15. How much will it reduce the running costs in relation to a standard 2010 building regulations property?

-The heating costs of a typical Val-U-Therm PLUS® home will be 10 – 15 % of the cost of heating a property built to the latest 2010 Building Regulations requirements.
-Independent third party dynamic modelling of typical homes in both England & Scotland is currently underway and the results will be published on the Val-U-Therm PLUS® website in March 2012.
-Initial results demonstrate that a typical family home with a Val-U-Therm PLUS® building envelope costs much less than £100 per year to heat based on gas heating.
-These economies allow possible economic use of electricity in areas off the gas main.
+The heating costs of a typical Val-U-Therm PLUS® home will be 10 – 25 % of the cost of heating a property built to the latest Building Regulations requirements.
+Independent third-party dynamic modelling of typical homes in both England & Scotland demonstrate that a typical family home with a Val-U-Therm PLUS® building envelope costs less than £100 per year to heat based on gas heating.
+These economies allow possible economic use of electricity only homes.

 16. How is the expanding foam injected?

-It is injected under factory quality controlled conditions using state-of-the-art computer controlled technology that ensures the two components are brought together at the correct temperature, pressure and ratio.
-Val-U-Therm PLUS® insists that only the most advanced high pressure technology is used for its manufacture – the mixing occurs at 100 bar (approximately 50x the pressure in your car tyres).
+It is injected under factory quality-controlled conditions using state-of-the-art computer controlled technology that ensures the components are brought together at the correct temperature, pressure and ratio.
+Val-U-Therm PLUS® insists that only the most advanced high pressure technology is used for its manufacture – the mixing occurs at 120 bar (approximately 60x the pressure in your car tyres).
 This provides special microcellular technology giving smaller cell sizes and an improved cell structure – the insulation contains literally billions of bubbles.

 17. Design for flood resilience is a key aspect in some areas – can Val-U-Therm PLUS® help?

-The insulation foam in Val-U-Therm PLUS® is of a specially developed rigid closed cell type so it does not absorb water and moisture as is common with many other forms of insulation.
+The insulation foam in Val-U-Therm PLUS® is of a specially developed rigid, closed cell, hydrophobic type so it does not absorb water and moisture as is common with many other forms of insulation.
 Hence it is ideal for specifying as part of the counter-measures in situations requiring flood mitigation.
-It is well proven that timber frame homes offer a quicker drying out and hence refurbishment period after major flood incidents.
+It is well proven that timber frame homes offer quicker drying out and hence a shorter refurbishment period after major flood incidents.

 18. There has been much talk about the fire risks with timber frame; how does your product perform in relation to fire?

 In common with all methods of construction, Val-U-Therm PLUS® meets all the fire resistance requirements of Building Regulations when constructed.
-Our experience is that if a Val-U-Therm PLUS® panel suffers arson attack during construction the fire spreads more slowly than expected because of the oxygen starvation that occurs in a closed panel with injected insulation (every cubic millimetre is filled so there is no space for the air).
-Also the billions of bubbles in the insulation foam contain carbon dioxide, an inherent fire extinguisher.
+Our experience is that if a Val-U-Therm PLUS® panel suffers arson attack during construction the fire spreads more slowly than expected because of the oxygen starvation that occurs in a closed panel with injected insulation (every cubic millimetre is filled with foam so there is limited space for the air to gain access to facilitate combustion).

 19. Can it be used for floors and roofs as well as walls?

-Yes, the Val-u-Therm PLUS® building system offers an excellent high-performance solution for pitched and flat roofs.
-The panels are ideal for room-in-the-roof designs where the goal is to maximise floor space.
+Yes, the Val-U-Therm PLUS® building system offers an excellent high-performance solution for pitched and flat roofs.
+The panels are ideal for room-in-the-roof designs where the goal is to maximise living area & floor space.
 They allow long unsupported spans and the conventional ridge to eaves configuration.
 Val-U-Therm PLUS® floor panels are a 21st century version of the traditional suspended ground floor.
 They offer a highly-insulated solution that is cost-competitive with low U-value masonry systems.
-By integrating I-joists, up to 12 metre clear span can be accommodated for both roofs and floors.
+By integrating I-joists, up to 10 metre clear span can be accommodated for both roofs and floors.

 20. Does injecting insulation make the panel weaker or stronger?

-Val-U-Therm PLUS® is much stronger as it takes the best aspects of timber frame and the best aspects of SIPS (Structural Insulated Panels).
-Unlike SIPS where the bonding of the insulation is in one plane, in Val-U-Therm PLUS® the bonding is in all three planes and hence its ability to withstand a wide variety of forces.
-For instance, the Val-U-Therm PLUS® high torsional strength allows straightforward factory fitting of patio doors and large panoramic windows.
+Val-U-Therm PLUS® is much stronger as the timber frame and the injected insulation is bonded in all three x, y & z planes, unlike SIPS where the bonding of the insulation is in one plane.
+Such an approach known as a stressed-skin panel is the basis of modern aircraft wing structures; hence it is a well-used and proven technology.
+For instance, the Val-U-Therm PLUS® panel high torsional strength allows straightforward factory fitting of large patio doors and panoramic windows.